Geraldene O'ReillyPO Box 2721456PAPAKURA 2244

 For any enquiries email Irish.

-Our next meeting is to be held Sunday 28 May at the NZSG Family Research Centre, 159 Queens Road, Panmure, Auckland.
+Our next meeting is to be held Sunday 26 May at the NZSG Family Research Centre, 159 Queens Road, Panmure, Auckland.
+Doors will open at 11.45am with the meeting due to commence at the earlier time of 12.30pm.

-Doors will open 11.45am and you are welcome to bring your lunch - light refreshments will be available.
+Members and visitors welcome; you are invited to bring your lunch, refreshments will be available.

 New Zealand Irish Survey